PR Measurement Myth #3 explored: measurement is usually an expensive exercise without always being useful

-Did you know 2016 marks 400 years since the death of William Shakespeare?
-This wordsmith is the mastermind behind many memorable quotes but the one above is one of my personal favourites as I believe it can be related back to budgets and the workplace.
+William Shakespeare was the mastermind behind many memorable quotes but this is one of our personal favourites as we believe it can be related back to budgets and the workplace.

-As I’ve mentioned numerous times now, when you do anything for three decades, you’ll start seeing the same patterns appearing over and over again.
-While working with Communication/PR professionals, I’ve come to believe one of the reasons they tend to avoid or sidestep measurement is because of what I describe as the trade-off between resources and insights.
+While working with Communication/PR professionals, we’ve come to believe one of the reasons they tend to avoid or sidestep measurement is because of the trade-off between resources and insights.
 And this largely relates back to high expectations and tight budgets.
 Combined, both tend to shift our focus towards delivery as opposed to questioning and discovery.

 Anyone who has seen a Communication/PR department in action will notice the constant hustle and bustle and delivery of outputs.
 Brochures, newsletters, web content, media releases… the list is never-ending.
 So what would happen if instead, this focus on constant activity, was reduced and an emphasis was placed on discovery through observation, focus groups, analysis of feedback (compliments/complaints), online surveys and insight-rich stakeholder interviews?

-Some of the initial investigative questions I ask Communication/PR teams when I work with organisations are: have you been measuring readership patterns of digital tools such as e-newsletters?
+Some of the initial investigative questions we ask Communication/PR teams when we work with organisations are: have you been measuring readership patterns of digital tools such as e-newsletters?
 Are you using simple readability statistics that can be found through the in-built tools of Microsoft Word documents?

 - Are you under pressure to achieve more with fewer resources?
 If so, you need to have an understanding of the department’s efficiency.